perforce/helix-authentication-service/docs/Getting_Started.md

 password in the database, regardless of the method of authentication.
 That is, even SSO users will need a password in the database.
 That password can be anything, since the SSO user will never use it, and is best set to something random.
-A handy way to set passwords for users (on Linux) would look like this:
+An easy way to set random passwords for users (on Linux) would look like
+this:

 ```shell
 $ yes $(uuidgen) | p4 -u super passwd username